idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/boundaries.md

 Again this may be modelled using a `PorousFlowSink`.

-When fixing porepressures (or temperatures) using a `PorousFlowSink`, what should the ``conductance'' be?
+When fixing porepressures (or temperatures) using a `PorousFlowSink`, what should the "conductance" be?
 Consider an imaginary environment that sits at distance $L$ from the model.
 The imaginary environment provides a limitless source or sink of fluid, but that fluid must travel through the distance $L$ between the model and the imaginary